d3nzil/gaku/README.md

     - if this fails, check your firewall and maybe try changing port in case something else used it already (e.g. port 8111 is probably free: `./gaku --listen 0.0.0.0 --port 8111 -nb`)

 ### Opening Gaku in browser
 Enter address http://localhost:8000 in your browser (Firefox, Chrome...) and you should see Gaku web interface.
-If not see the log output from backend and frontend for any errors.
+If not, see the log output from backend and frontend for any errors.

 Note that when developing Gaku and running the frontend using `npm run dev`, the address changes to http://localhost:3000